Lightning Will Change Bitcoin Forever

 Put simply, the Bitcoin Lightning Network is an innovative technology allows people to make small payments to each other incredibly quickly and cheaply.

 This innovation is extremely important for bitcoin.
 Why?
 Firstly, it makes using bitcoin for small, day-to-day purchases viable for the first time in the cryptocurrency’s history.
 While you could, for example, buy a bag of chips with bitcoin, it wouldn’t be a good idea.
-In addition to having to wait longer at the register for the payment to go through, you’d can be hit with a transaction fee that is several times larger than your purchase.
+In addition to having to wait longer at the register for the payment to go through, you’d be hit with a transaction fee that is several times larger than your purchase.
 I think you can agree this is less than ideal.

 Secondly, it greatly helps Bitcoin tackle its scalability problems.
-The lightning network essentially takes care off the bulk of transaction volume and only leaves the largest transactions to the bitcoin blockchain.
+The lightning network essentially takes care of the bulk of transaction volume and only leaves the largest transactions to the bitcoin blockchain.
 Thus, the widespread introduction of lightning will greatly speed up the average transaction speed of both small and large bitcoin purchases.